HeadstaterAI-24/ai-rate-my-professor/README.md

-# Project Title: AI Rate My Professor
+# AI Rate My Professor

 ## Overview
 "AI Rate My Professor" is a web application that leverages artificial intelligence to provide students with insights and evaluations of their professors.
 The platform uses AI-driven techniques to analyze and summarize feedback from various sources, giving students a comprehensive overview of a professor's teaching style, effectiveness, and overall performance.
 The application is built with modern web development frameworks and libraries, ensuring a seamless and user-friendly experience.